-Private and confidential information includes information that might lead to a competitive disadvantage for ORAU Orhan A.Ş, trade secrets, financial and other information that has not been publicly disclosed, employee personal information, and information within the framework of "confidentiality agreements" enacted with third parties.
+Private and confidential information; it covers the information belongs to ORAU that might lead to a competitive disadvantage, trade secrets, financial and other information that has not been publicly disclosed, employee personal information and information within the framework of "confidentiality agreements" enacted with third parties.

-As employees of ORAU Orhan Automotive Control Systems, we give utmost importance to protecting the privacy of our customers, employees and other associated individuals and companies and the confidentiality of their information.
-We protect confidential information regarding the activities of ORAU Orhan Automotive Control Systems, use this information only for the purposes of ORAU Orhan Automotive Control Systems, and share this information only with relevant authorized parties.
-We strictly forbid gaining any financial or commercial interest through disclosing confidential information belonging to ORAU Orhan Automotive Control Systems.
+As ORAU employees, we give utmost importance to protecting the privacy of our customers, employees and other associated individuals and companies and the confidentiality of their information.
+We protect confidential information regarding the activities of ORAU, use this information only for the purposes of ORAU, and share this information only with relevant authorized parties.
+We strictly forbid gaining any financial or commercial interest through disclosing confidential information belonging to ORAU.
 When ending our employment with the company, we do not take with us confidential documents, projects, regulations, etc. that were confined to us due to our position.